 What you don’t see here is the truly difficult times.
 I recorded, edited, and published a video every day, knowing that it may not result in much impact at all.

 These are the times when people quit.
 And I totally understand why they do.
 But you have to push through.

 This is why it’s so important to have some overarching reason and motivation for doing what you are doing.
 I knew that I did not have a choice.
 This is what I was going to do now.
 And once I committed to a video per day, excuses were meaningless.

-If you want to grow your audience — whether it’s social media, website traffic, or your email list — it’s important to have this sense of purpose.
+If you want to grow your audience — whether it’s social media, website traffic, a podcast, or your email list — it’s important to have this sense of purpose.
 It’s nice to be reassured by the positive metrics.
 But you can’t let the lack of progress suck the energy out of you.

 Making Light of It

 I recorded this video today about reaching 10,000 followers.
 Check out the acting as I have a conversation with “someone else” (also me).

 I’m ready to share everything I’ve learned so far.
 I created a 37-lesson training with details about my experience, workflow, equipment, software, and more — not just about TikTok, but about the short-form video format itself.